 Protracted Industry Downturn.
 Since mid-1999, the manufactured housing industry has experienced a prolonged and significant downturn.
 This downturn has resulted in part from the fact that, beginning in 1999, consumer lenders in the sector began to tighten underwriting standards and curtail credit availability in response to higher than anticipated rates of loan defaults and significant losses upon the repossession and resale of the manufactured homes securing defaulted loans.
 From 2004 to 2007, the industry's downturn was exacerbated by the aggressive financing methods available to customers of developers and marketers of standard site-built homes, which had the effect of diverting potential manufactured housing buyers to more expensive site-built homes.
-Since 2008, the global credit crisis and general deterioration of economic conditions have extended the depressed market conditions in which our industry operates.
+Beginning in 2008, the global credit crisis and general deterioration of economic conditions have extended the depressed market conditions in which our industry operates.
 These factors have resulted in low wholesale shipment levels and underutilized manufacturing and retail locations.
+However, while the industry continues to operate at generally low levels, as discussed above, industry shipment numbers have been increasing over the past seven years.